Par-tay! Par-tay! Par-tay!

 George in The George Lopez Show finds out Carmen is at one of these when she leaves her IM up on the computer.
 He goes over, ends the party and takes Carmen home.

 The former header image for this page was from "Mr. Monk Goes to a Rock Concert", which due to its natural setting, has lots of lewd and out of control behavior going on when Monk accompanies Natalie and Captain Stottlemeyer to locate Stottlemeyer's son Jared, who has ditched school.
 Monk is horrified upon realizing what exactly he decided to tag along to, having thought when Stottlemeyer said the phrase "rock show" that he meant "geology exhibit".
-While waiting for Stottlemeyer and Natalie, Monk ends up making a very unsuccessful attempt to stop a couple from making out on the hood of Stottlemeyer's car.
+While waiting for Stottlemeyer and Natalie, Monk ends up making a very unsuccessful attempt to stop a couple from passionately making out on the hood of Stottlemeyer's car, yelling at them, "How old are you?
+There's no way you're 25!"

-In fact, for the record, in every crowd scene, there are shirtless male extras or female extras who are literally only wearing their underwear or bikinis (for instance, the tan girl that Monk deflects a blue beachball at while he's trying to find a phone booth).
+In fact, in every crowd scene, there are shirtless male extras or female extras who are literally only wearing their underwear or bikinis (for instance, the tan girl that Monk deflects a blue beachball at while he's trying to find the payphones).
 Strangely, at no point in the episode does anyone think Monk looks unusual by wearing a blazer, slacks, and a dress shirt.
-The only three women who are fully clothed and are never engaged in any lewd behavior for the length of the episode are Natalie, murder victim Stork Murray's girlfriend Kendra Frank, and an acupuncturist named Annie.
+The only three women who are fully clothed and are never engaged in any lewd behavior for the length of the episode are Natalie and Stork's girlfriend Kendra Frank.

 Inverted, for laughs, in "Mr. Monk is the Best Man".
 Monk organizes Stottlemeyer's bachelor party.
 Unfortunately, Stottlemeyer discovers the hard way that allowing Monk to plan a party, period, is not the way to go.
 Where do we start?

 He somehow manages to stick a port-a-potty in the bathroom ("Monk, there's a bathroom in the bathroom!"
 "Where do you want me to put it, Mike?
-In the kitchen?" always gets me).
+In the kitchen?" always is tickling).

-He has them drink sippy cups of juice before handing out the beer.
+He has them drink sippy cups of juice before breaking out the booze.

 When he does hand out the beer, he promises one for each.
-And when he says "one for each member", he means it, because he gives one 12 ounce bottle for each attendee (12 total), meaning that, in an inversion of the Designated Driver trope, Randy must be assigned the role of "designated drunk".
+And when he says "one for each member", he means it, because he gives one 12 ounce bottle for each attendee (12 total), meaning that, in an inversion of another trope, Randy must be assigned the role of "designated drunk".

 Monk tells a joke about Stottlemeyer's failed relationships that turns cold before he even reaches the punchline.